backupbrew/switchbrew/Control.nacp.md

 | ------ | ----- | ---------------------------- |
 | 0x0    | 0x200 | Application name string      |
 | 0x200  | 0x100 | Application developer string |

+Entry index for each language:

+  - ...
+  - 2: Japanese
+  - ...

+Official apps tend to have the language entries' strings set to only English.
+Some apps don't have certain language entries set at all.